 Now that you know how you learn and have a plan to learn it, you need to gather your resources.
 Get them all in one place so it is easy to pull them out when needed.

-If there are physical resources you need, check them out, buy them or borrow them.
-Print or copy quizzes and tests.
+If there are physical resources you need, check them out, buy them, or borrow them.
 If you require equipment for your learning, get it to your house or secure an easy way to use it at another location.

-Online resources?
-Create a place to store them all, like a computer folder, online Drive/Cloud or email with all of the links.
+For online resources, create a place to store them all, like in a computer folder, on an online Drive/Cloud, or in an email with all of the links.
 Download relevant apps and software.
 If you have no idea where to start, get on Pinterest and create a board for your learning resources.
 Those pins will point you in the direction of more resources and tools.

 Do not forget people resources!
-Make a list of all the people you need as mentors, teachers, feedback loops and peers in the learning.
-Reach out to each one and ask for their help and commitment.
+Make a list of all the people you need as mentors, teachers, feedback loops, and peers.
+Reach out to each one and ask for their help.